ruuda/rcl/docs/rcl_evaluate.md

 ### `-I` `--include <alias>:<file>`

 Enables importing the given `<file>` even with `--sandbox=pure`.
-To import the file, the import statement must be of the form `import "<alias>"`.
+To import the file, the import expression must be of the form `import "<alias>"`.
 For example, the following call prints the evaluation of `a.rcl`:

     echo 'import "a"' | rcl eval - --sandbox=pure --include=a:a.rcl